PaycheckCalculatorOnline logo

 What Are Federal Income Tax Brackets?

-The brackets are adjusted each year for inflation by the IRS, using the Chained Consumer Price Index (C-CPI-U).
-This annual adjustment — called indexing — prevents "bracket creep," where inflation alone would push taxpayers into higher brackets without a real increase in purchasing power.
+The IRS adjusts bracket thresholds each year for inflation using the Chained Consumer Price Index (C-CPI-U).
+This annual adjustment — called indexing — prevents "bracket creep," where inflation alone would push taxpayers into higher brackets without any real gain in purchasing power.
+The 2026 thresholds are slightly wider than 2025 for exactly this reason.

 2026 Tax Brackets — Single Filers